Activity feed

 If we use ClaudClaude Shannon’s framework ofunderstanding information as reducing uncertainty, a light switch doesn’t contain information.
 But the problem with all kinds of information is that it is dependentdepends onhow you subjectively definedefinitions of states and uncertainty.
 Information is always relative to a certain «perspective».

-About 1 month ago · ‘Is the Brain a Computer?’
+2 months ago · ‘Is the Brain a Computer?’

 Dennis Hackethal revised idea #1489.